KanchiShimono/python-faiss-grpc-server/README.md

 ## Examples

 Client side code is under the `examples/client.py`.
-You can run following command or directory running on interpreter.
+You can run following command or directly running on interpreter.

 ```sh
 cd examples